 Project Just is still very new, so many brands have not yet been fully researched and added to the website.
 Their team is continuously searching for more information and aims to become the Wikipedia for fashion.
 Users are encouraged to contribute relevant information to their research and soon, Project Just will be launching a new section of their website titled #JustApproved, where shoppers can simply find a database of all of the conscious brands that have already been vetted and given the stamp of approval.
 Could conscious shopping get easier than that?

-If you live in Australia and have an iPhone, now you can take your values with you wherever you go out shopping.
+If you live in Australia, United States and Canada and have a smart phone, you can now take your values with you wherever you go out shopping.
 Thanks to Good On You, shoppers can easily discover how a fashion brand ranks on a simple scale of 5 different ratings.
 A rating of “Great” gives shoppers the go-ahead to purchase their wares in good conscience, while a rating of “We Avoid” tells them that this item is probably more harmful than helpful.

 The Good On You app breaks down its rating system by evaluating each brand’s impact in terms of people, animals, and planet.
 By looking at information presented by brands themselves, in combination with third party labels and certifications (think Fair Trade, PETA and GOTS), Good On You creates a detailed rating.
 The best thing?
 Users can decide which issues (like animals, human rights, or pollution) matter most to them and Good On You will suggest brands based on those values.